Getting Started

 Sync status indicator

-The user avatar in the header has a small coloured dot in the bottom-right corner — always visible:
+The user avatar in the header also has a small coloured dot in the bottom-right corner (secondary indicator — always visible when online):

 Dot colourMeaning